 Syracuse University (“University”) is committed to providing a prompt, thorough, and equitable response to reports of Prohibited Conduct under the Syracuse Sexual Harassment, Abuse, and Assault Prevention Policy.
 These procedures apply to the conduct of University staff members, including part-time and temporary employees (except to the extent any provision of a collective bargaining agreement conflicts with these procedures).
 These procedures do not apply to faculty.

-These procedures encompass Prohibited Conduct that occurs: 1) within the University’s Education Program or Activity within the United States; 2) outside the United States, but still in an Education Program or Activity; and, 3) under certain circumstances outside of the Education Program or Activity but within the scope of conduct regulated by the University with respect to other forms of misconduct.
-The intake, investigation, hearing and appeal process are the same for all forms of prohibited conduct.
+These procedures encompass Prohibited Conduct that occurs: 1) within the University’s Education Program or Activity within the United States; 2) outside the United States, but still in an Education Program or Activity; and, 3) under certain circumstances outside of the Education Program or Activity but within the scope of conduct regulated by the University w.
+The intake, investigation, hearing and appeal process are the same for all forms of Prohibited Conduct.
 The informal and formal resolution processes outlined in these procedures follow the final Title IX regulations issued by the U.S. Department of Education’s Office for Civil Rights in May 2020.
 These procedures apply to all complaints of Prohibited Conduct received by the University on or after August 14, 2020, regardless of when the conduct occurred.

 Upon receipt of a report of Prohibited Conduct, the matter may be resolved through: